Oyedunni1/oyedunni-master-data-science-project-vhd/doc/Dunni_Thesis.md

   5. ## **Scope of the Project Work**

-This study will solely focus on valvular heart disease identification (aortic stenosis, aortic regurgitation, mitral stenosis and mitral regurgitation) based onphonocardiogram signals.
-All conducted experiments will revolve around the CirCor DigiScope dataset and a hybrid pipeline of deep and fractal feature extraction, PCA-based dimensionality reduction and ensemble classifiers.
+This study will solely focus on valvular heart disease identification (normal vs abnormal heart sounds) based on phonocardiogram signals.
+All conducted experiments will revolve around the PhysioNet CinC Challenge 2016 dataset and a hybrid pipeline of fractal and spectral feature extraction, ensemble learning with weighted voting, and real-time processing optimization.

 6. ## **Limitations of the Project Work**